 - Lighting: Retrofit buildings with LED lighting and install light sensors to automatically turn off when rooms are not in use.

-- Equipment: Upgrade to ENERGY STAR certified electronics.
+- Equipment: Upgrade to ENERGY STAR-certified electronics.

 - Heating and cooling: Upgrade and maintain heating/cooling equipment.

 According to ENERGY STAR Portfolio Manager, schools can have an Energy Use Intensity (EUI) ranging from less than 50 to more than 500 kBtu/ft2.
-ENERGY STAR's portfolio manager provides a 100-point scale to compare the energy efficiency of buildings in the United States.
+ENERGY STAR’s portfolio manager provides a 100-point scale to compare the energy efficiency of buildings in the United States.
 Schools that receive a score of 75 or above are considered highly efficient.
-According to ENERGY STAR's report, schools that rank in the bottom 5% of the scale consume four times the amount of energy of highly efficient schools.
+According to ENERGY STAR’s report, schools that rank in the bottom 5% of the scale consume four times the amount of energy as highly efficient schools.

 70% of that energy is used for lighting, heating/cooling, water heating, and plug loads (computers, printers, office equipment, etc.).
 Furthermore, school districts nationwide are spending $8 billion annually on energy costs, making it second only to personnel costs in terms of the overall budget.
 It is estimated that $2 billion of that spending can be saved by improving energy efficiency in K-12 schools, which is equivalent to the cost of nearly 40 million new textbooks.